While we might enjoy the thrill of flying, it’s a nightmare for air traffic controllers and pilots flying manned aircraft.

 It is essential to understand that the limits imposed by Rule 107 are only applicable in uncontrolled airspace.
 So what is controlled & uncontrolled airspace?

-LAANC (Low Altitude Authorisation & Notification Capability) is an automated permitting process that users can apply for from their phone App and get authorization in real-time.
-The process is entirely automated, and before approval is granted, multiple data points are checked to make sure the area is safe for unmanned flight operation.
+LAANC (Low Altitude Authorisation & Notification Capability) is an automated permitting process that users can apply for from their phone App and get authorization in real time.

-Once the authorization is received via the App, you don’t even need to inform the air traffic controller unless explicitly requested to do so.
+Once the authorization is received via the App, you don’t need to inform the air traffic controller unless explicitly requested.
 Just follow the flight plan you submitted and enjoy.

 Altitude limits are absolute values above ground level which shall not be added to the height of any structures.